-- CJEU C-508/10 Commission vs Netherlands (Opinion: 19-01-2012) - \ incor. appl. of Dir.
-2003/109 on Long-Term Residents - \ Charging € 201 to 830 for the processing of an application for LTR status is disproportionate if compared with the sum of EUR 30 which EU citizens are required to pay for a residence permit.
-Such a procedure cannot be regarded as 'fair'.
-Such high charges can be 'a means of hindering the exercise of the right of residence' within the meaning of recital 10 in the preamble to the directive, and thus have a deterrent effect on TCN. - ☞ CJEU C-502/10 Singh - \ interpr. of Dir.
+- © CJEU C-15/11, Sommer (opinion 1 Mar.
+2012) - interpr. of Dir.
+2004/114 on Admission of students Art.
+17(3) - ref. from 'Verwaltungsgerichtshof' (Austria) - Is it contrary to European Union law, that a permit (for students) to work is dependent on a fixed maximum number of foreign workers? - ☞ CJEU C-502/10, Singh - interpr. of Dir.
 2003/109 on Long-Term Residents Art.
-3(2)(e) - \ ref. from 'Raad van State' (NL) - \ Is the concept of a formally limited residence permit within the meaning of the Directive to be interpreted as including a fixed-period residence permit which, under Netherlands law, does not offer any prospect of a residence permit of indefinite duration, even if, under Netherlands law, the period of validity of the fixed-period residence permit can in principle be extended indefinitely and also if a particular group of people, such as spiritual leaders and religious teachers, are thereby excluded from the application of the Directive?
+3(2)(e) - ref. from 'Raad van State' (NL) - Is the concept of a formally limited residence permit within the meaning of the Directive to be interpreted as including a fixed-period residence permit which, under Netherlands law, does not offer any prospect of a residence permit of indefinite duration, even if, under Netherlands law, the period of validity of the fixed-period residence permit can in principle be extended indefinitely and also if a particular group of people, such as spiritual leaders and religious teachers, are thereby excluded from the application of the Directive?